abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 An accidental encounter with spirituality literature introduced me to the concept of "Unconditional Love," and I stumbled on a surprised revelation on romantic relationship hidden in Thomas Hardy’s classic novel, “Far from the madding crowd.”
 I also learned that at several major world religions and ancient spirituality teachings are founded on the premise that “Love is the answer.”

-I will leave my thoughts on “Far from the madding crowd” for a future article.
-Hereby, I will share the lessons I learned on “unconditional love” from these authors:
+I will leave my thoughts on “Far from the madding crowd” for another article.
+For now, I will share the lessons I learned on “unconditional love” from these authors:

 Michael Singer - *“The untethered soul”*